-Europeans stay on average one week when visiting other EU countries
+Europeans stay 1 week on average when visiting other EU countries

 These differences across Europe are often correlated with the accessibility in terms of transport and the proximity of the main generating markets.
 For instance, the relative price (and distance) to reach Cyprus will motivate tourists to stay relatively long, while the proximity and accessibility (short ferry ride) of Estonia to its main generating market (Finland) will make short breaks of a few days the more likely way of visiting this Baltic country.